Need Garlic-Infused Olive Oil for a recipe? It’s easy to make your own in minutes (with 2 ingredients), for salad dressings, veggies, & other dishes.

 Finish Preparing The Garlic-Infused Olive Oil

-After removing the garlic, you’ll probably have some leftover “crispy bits” left in the pan with the olive oil.
-You will need to strain the oil, once it has cooled, in order to remove them.
+You will probably have some leftover “crispy bits” left in the pan with the olive oil after removing the garlic.
+Strain the oil, once it has cooled, in order to remove them.

 NOTE: There are differing opinions and research on how long a non-commercial infused olive oil can be safely stored.
 Homemade infused olive oil using the method I’ve described should ideally be used within 4-5 days.
 It can also be frozen for safe, long-term storage.